-They have certain fetishes: like female domination, pegging, verbal humiliation or feet and they enjoy having these indulged during BDSM play.
+They have specific fetishes: like female domination, pegging, verbal humiliation or feet and they enjoy having these indulged during BDSM play.

-While these activities on the outside appear to be submissive, the bottom isn't actually a submissive.
+While these activities on the outside appear to be submissive, the bottom isn't a submissive.

-Take a visit to a Pro-Domme for example: a bottom will discuss in advance what they want to happen during a scene in order to fulfil their needs, not the Pro-Domme's.
+Take a visit to a Pro-Domme, for example, a bottom will discuss in advance what they want to happen during a scene to fulfil their needs, not the Pro-Domme's.

 The dynamic is a little different in a relationship because a bottom will reciprocate and fulfil their partners needs also, but it's not entirely about what the dominant wants.